prepare.blog

 The rule: Don’t skip a tier to buy something from a higher one.
 A $300 freeze-dried bucket is useless if you don’t have water to rehydrate it.

-Emergency food storage for beginners looks different depending on your living situation.
+Emergency food storage looks different depending on where you live.

 Urban preppers should optimize for density and portability.
 Space is your constraint — use under-bed bins, closet tops, and compact calorie-dense foods like nut butters, energy bars, and vacuum-sealed dry goods.
 Water storage is harder in small spaces, so keep cases of bottled water plus a quality gravity filter and purification tablets.
 Cooking off-grid indoors requires caution — butane single-burner stoves with a cracked window are safer than propane.
 For more, read cooking without power during emergencies.